-If the Montana Grizzlies football program didn't quite know what it had in a new head coach stepping up from the Division II level, everybody must be believing after Bob Stitt and the 13th-ranked Grizzlies upset four-time defending FCS champion North Dakota State, 38-35, in the FCS Kickoff which opened the college football season Saturday.
+If the Montana Grizzlies football program didn't quite know what it had in a new head coach stepping up from the Division II level, everybody must be believing after Bob Stitt and the 13th-ranked Grizzlies upset four-time defending FCS champion North Dakota State, 38-35, in the FCS Kickoff which opened the college football season on Saturday.

-Considering top-ranked North Dakota State had more national titles (four) than losses (three) since the start of the 2011 season, it was both a surprising and entertaining start to the Stitt era at Montana.
+Considering top-ranked North Dakota State had more national titles (four) than losses (three) since the start of the 2011 season, it was a surprising and entertaining start to the Stitt era at Montana.

-"Our guys wanted it," an excited Stitt said moments after the late August win was played with playoff intensity.
+"Our guys wanted it," an excited Stitt said moments after the late August win played with playoff intensity.

 Montana quarterback Brady Gustafson, a redshirt junior making his first career start, completed 30-of-55 pass attempts for 434 yards and three touchdowns with one interception.
 NDSU counterpart Carson Wentz, the outstanding player of the 2014 national championship game, had 268 total yards (198 passing, 70 rushing) and four total touchdowns (two passing, two rushing).

 The Bison nearly held on for a win after King Frazier's 7-yard touchdown run up the middle provided a 35-28 lead with 10:37 left in the fourth quarter.

 On Montana's second-to-last drive, the Grizzlies failed to punch in a tying score after reaching the Bison 2.
 The Grizzlies settled for Daniel Sullivan's 28-yard field goal to close within 35-31 with 2:48 left.

 But Montana's defense then resembled NDSU's through the years while stopping Wentz and the Bison to a three-and-out series.